collective-soundworks/soundworks/README.md

 ### How to write a scenario?

-Since *Soundworks* is built on Express, any scenario you write using *Soundworks* should roughly follow the organization of an Express app, as shown in the example below.
+Since *Soundworks* is built on Express, any scenario you write using *Soundworks* should follow the organization of an Express app (using the EJS rendering engine), as shown in the example below.

 ```
 my-scenario/